Native American Facts For Kids was written for young people learning about the Apache Indian

 What about Apache religion?

-Mescalero Apache ceremonies
+Mescalero Apache spiritual beliefs

 or this site about Native American belief in general.